catboy-catfish/awesome-d3d11-learn/README.md

 29. Works with Visual Studio 2022.
 30. Warning that some of the code was written accidentally before recording, an example of which being on episode 5 "Drawing a Triangle".
 31. Port of the old RasterTek DirectX 11 tutorials for Visual Studio 2017.
+32. Used the Internet Archive Wayback Machine to get this page back because it's no longer available.
+If this is an archive of a GitHub link, don't bother trying to clone it.